khaimt/qa_expert/gen_data/README.md

 ### Single Questions
 To create data points that the question is a single question instead of multi-hop question (field ``multihop=False``), we just used the single questions in multi-hop questions

+## Using available training datasets
+We found that [Musique](https://github.com/StonyBrookNLP/musique) is the most suitable dataset for multi-hop Q&A for brideging entity so we made use of this.
+Here are the steps we process this dataset:
++ Remove data points containing single questions that are not well-formed (containing: **">>"**), such as: "Stadio Ciro Vigorito >> occupant"
++ For each single question, we generated the **complete answers** because this dataset only contains span answer for questions.
+Complete answers of single questions were generated using prompt: [answer_gen.txt](https://github.com/khaimt/qa_expert/blob/main/gen_data/prompts/answer_gen.txt) and complete answers of final questions were generated using prompt: [final_answer_gent.txt](https://github.com/khaimt/qa_expert/blob/main/gen_data/prompts/final_answer_gen.txt)
++ Remove data points that generated **complete answers** don't contain the span answer

+You can find data points of this dataset by finding ones that whose field ``tag`` contains: **"musique"**

 ## Lisf of Scripts